United Flexible Date Award Search: Old Calendar View

 old united sign in prompt

-You'll land on the old one-week calendar view for a search from Chicago (ORD) to Zurich (ZRH) for two passengers.
-You can change which route you're searching from here easily.
+You'll land on the old one-week calendar view, in this case for a one-way search from Chicago (ORD) to Zurich (ZRH) for two passengers.

 United search access denied